utshomax/postman-docs/src/pages/docs/postman-flows/gs/flows-overview.md

     url: "https://www.postman.com/case-studies/built/"
 ---

-_Postman Flows_ is a visual tool to build API-driven applications – a tool to build software for the [API-First](https://www.postman.com/api-first/) world.
+**Postman Flows** is a visual tool to build API-driven applications, software for the [API-First](https://www.postman.com/api-first/) world.
 You can use flows to chain requests, handle data, and create real-world workflows in your Postman workspace.

 ![Postman Flows](https://assets.postman.com/postman-docs/postman-flows-overview.gif)